EliAndrewC/l7r/setting/l7r.md

 This is a gross oversimplification, though many plays and "pillow books" take liberties with the actual history in order to create more dramatic scenes of the Unicorn clan being completely absent from their lands prior to returning all at once.

 What is true is that the Unicorn clan shifted the bulk of its forces considerably to the west and Shinjo's children conquered the city of Medinat al Salaam, renaming it to Medin al Salaat.
-Some early historians have suggested that this was a mistake on the part of the largely illiterate early Unicorn clan, though its unclear what led them to this conclusion.
+Some early historians have suggested that this was a mistake on the part of the largely illiterate early Unicorn clan, though it's unclear what led them to this conclusion.

 Regardless, ruling this city state and reaping the benefits were far better than overseeing the largely meager farmland of most of Unicorn lands.
 Thus, the Unicorn shifted the bulk of their forces to this end of their holdings.
 This led to the Dragon, Lion, Scorpion, and Crab clans all pushing into Unicorn territory which was granted to them by their Clan Charter.
 The Unicorn also didn't have sufficient members in Otosan Uchi to have representation in the Imperial Chancellery when it was eventually formed under Emperor Hantei the 10th.

 After ruling Medin al Salaat for ~700 years, trade with gaijin lands was banned, which considerably weakened the Unicorn regime.
-As another language-related notes on the names of things, "ki-rin" is the word for "Unicorn" in both the Moto and Salaam languages ("Salaam" is the most common language spoken in Medin al Salaat).
+As another language-related note on the names of things, "ki-rin" is the word for "Unicorn" in both the Moto and Salaam languages ("Salaam" is the most common language spoken in Medin al Salaat).
 The "Ki Rin Trail" is literally the "Unicorn trail", because it was heavily used prior to the banning of gaijin trade.

 This contributed to the Unicorn losing power a century later, being pushed out by the Khadi-backed caliph, who unified the factions of the city in a way never done before to drive out the Unicorn clan.